 Click the image to view the full gallery.

-Levels Of Severity
+Levels of Severity

 Grade I

-In Grade I, the problem is mild.
-The nipple can easily be everted with gentle pinching and can usually maintain an everted position for a short time while the areola contracts.
-Surgical correction of this grade can usually be accomplished with just a buried suture at the base of the nipple.
-Sensation and the ability to breastfeed should be maintained.
+In Grade I, the inversion is mild.
+The nipple can easily be everted with gentle pinching and can maintain an everted position for a short time while the areola contracts.Â

 Grade II

 Grade II inverted nipples can also be manually everted, but it takes a lot more effort.
-Also, it does not stay everted and quickly becomes inverted when released.
-Usually the ducts are not too short but being pulled downward by the fibrous tissue.
-The ducts can be released by dividing the deep fibrous tissue.
-Adding the buried suture maintains the everted position and completes the procedure.
-Usually sensation and the ability to breastfeed are maintained, though not guaranteed.
+The nipple does not stay everted and quickly becomes inverted when released.
+Usually, the ducts are not too short, but they are being pulled downward by the fibrous tissue.Â

 Grade III

 Grade III is the most severe.
 The nipple cannot be everted manually.
 There is a lot of fibrous tissue that keeps the nipple inverted, and the ducts might be physically shortened.
-This is the most difficult grade to successfully treat.
-There have been many types of procedures designed to correct these inverted nipples.
-They all have certain things in common.
-They divide the fibrous tissue, keep the nipple everted after surgery with a traction suture and add tissue into the nipple.
-Adding tissue helps to add bulk, which is lacking once the nipple is everted.
-The tissue usually comes from small “flaps” created from the adjacent areola.
+This is the most difficult grade to successfully treat.Â

 Patient Testimonial